-The UB Academic Component is comprised of both an academic year curriculum and a six-week summer component held on the Northwestern Oklahoma State University campus.
+The UB Academic Component is comprised of both an academic year curriculum and a six-week summer component held on the Northwestern Oklahoma State University Alva campus.
 The academic year curriculum consists of monthly meetings, monthly assignments and on-going academic advising.
 The six-week summer component consists of four consecutive summers (beginning after the eighth grade) where completion of a rigorous academic curriculum will be required of each student.
-The overall Academic Component is designed to develop college-requisite competency in mathematics, reading, writing, sciences, foreign language, and academic/study skills.
+The overall Academic Component is designed to develop college-requisite competency in mathematics, reading, writing, sciences, foreign language, and acquire academic/study skills.

 The Counseling Component connects to all other activities and services provided by the program.
-The counseling component consists of four interrelated sets of activities; career awareness and planning, college adjustment and financial aid training, personal advising, mentoring, academic advising and motivation.
+This component consists of four interrelated sets of activities; career awareness and planning, college adjustment and financial aid training, personal advising, mentoring, academic advising and motivation.
 The component is aimed at equipping students for college by teaching effective strategies for coping with stress in higher education.
 This direction on survival and success is continuous throughout both the academic year component and the summer component.

 Participants are from area high schools in Alfalfa, Major and Woods Counties.

 Classic Upward Bound is funded $263,938 annually 100% through the U.S. Department of Education.

 Upward Bound Math & Science is funded $263,938 annually 100% through the U.S. Department of Education.

 Tentative Saturday Sessions: (Dates, topics and times are subject to change-please refer to mailed postcard for most updated information.)

 February 24th- Career Exploration 9 AM- 3 PM- CANCELED DUE TO INCLEMENT WEATHER